MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md

 - UserProfileApplicationProxy is online

-- The SPO365LinkSettings cmdlet (used to set the MySiteHostURL) is accessible on the server
+- The SPO365LinkSettings cmdlet (used to set MySiteHostURL) is accessible on the server

 The results of this testing can be viewed as a report if any prerequisite isn't met.
-If all prerequisites are met you'll see green check-marks beside all the prerequisites, and can be able to continue your hybrid configuration.
+If all prerequisites are met, you'll see green check-marks beside all the prerequisites and can continue your hybrid configuration.

 ## Authentication realm update